jcubic/lips/REFERENCE.md

 ```
 (make-coroutine-generator proc)

 Create a Scheme generator.
-An argument is a proceedure that accept one argument,
+An argument is a procedure that accept one argument,
 usually yield.
 When called it suspeds the executing and returns a new value.
 ```